 Hidden on boards by default

-Features assigned a status that appears in the lower section on the Status customization page may not appear on boards by default.
+Features assigned a status that appears in the lower section on the Status customization page will not appear on boards by default.

 In the example above, features assigned a status of Launched or Won't do will always be filtered off of the Roadmap and will not appear in the linking popup on the Insights board.